You are here:

 Why should you review it?

-The purpose of reviewing your operating model is to understand how well you're currently delivering your capabilities and make changes to your model.
+To understand how well you're currently delivering your capabilities and make changes to your model.

 - Identify weaknesses in your current delivery of capabilities (step 1)